WLT Application Guidelines

 How to complete this form

-The concept note will be used to initially evaluate the suitability of a project and organisation to apply to WLT for funding.
-The applicant should answer all sections and should clearly summarise the aim, importance and project activities while adhering to the word limit for the project synopsis (400 words).
-The form asks for estimates of the project duration (years) and project costs (in GBP): these should be your current best assessment of the time and funding required to complete the project.
-Concept notes with accompanying maps that illustrate the location and intended area to be protected are more likely to lead to a request for a full application from WLT.
+The concept note is an online form, accessed via WLT’s online portal, that is used to initially evaluate the suitability of a project and organisation for WLT.
+The applicant should answer all sections and should clearly summarise the aim, importance and project activities and provide a map.
+The form asks for estimates of the project duration (months) and project costs (in local currency): these should be your current best assessment of the time and funding required to complete the project.

 Submissions that do not meet the above guidelines and which do not support WLT’s mission are unlikely to be supported.
-If a concept note looks suitable, then WLT staff will follow up and request that you submit a full Project Application form as well as respond to any further clarifications about the project and organisation applying.
+If a concept note looks suitable, then WLT staff will follow up and request that you submit a full Project Application form as well as respond to any further clarifications about the project and organisation applying, if applicable.